OddanN/lsr_for_home_assistant/README.md

 ## Notes
 - This integration requires an active LSR account with API access.
-- Camera streams depend on the availability of `videoUrl` in the API response.
 - The integration uses a 12-hour default scan interval, adjustable via the configuration flow.
 - For support or to report issues, please open an issue on the [GitHub repository](https://github.com/yourusername/hass-lsr/issues).